nasa-fornax/fornax-documentation/notebook_review_process.md

 - Does it include work linked to a buzzword:
 	- big data, spectroscopy, time domain, forced photometry, cloud
 - Has each NASA archive been given option to comment on modules for their relevant data access?\
+  	- TODO: a preferred contact method for each archive should be listed here, ie., archive helpdesk, NN slack channel #fornaxdev-daskhub? ???
 	- Is archival data accessed in the most efficient way according to that archive?
 ## Tech Review Checklist
+- Documentation:
 	- Is every function documented?
 	- Does it follow the style guide? https://github.com/spacetelescope/style-guides/blob/master/guides/jupyter-notebooks.md
-- Is everything that gets done more than once turned into a function?
-- Are errors handled appropriately?
-- Have all code cells have corresponding narratives/comments?
+   	- Do all code cells have corresponding narratives/comments?
+- Notebook execution, error handling, etc.:
+	- Does the notebook run end-to-end, out of the box?
+ 	- Are errors handled appropriately, with `try`/`except` statements that are narrow in scope?
+	- Have warnings been dealt with appropriately, preferably by updating the code to avoid them (i.e., not by simply silencing them)?
+- Efficiency:
 	- Is data accessed from the cloud where possible?
 	- Is the code parallelized where possible?
 	- If the notebook is intended to be scaled up, does it do that efficiently?
 	- Is memory usage optimized where possible?
+- Cleanup:
-- Does the code give warnings that need to be followed up without a a blanket ignore of all warnings?
+	- Have blocks of code that need to be re-used been turned into functions (rather than being duplicated)?
-- Is the requirements.txt file complete and not include un-used libraries?
+	- Have un-used libraries been removed from the requirements.txt file and the `import` statements?
-- Do the notebook and code directory have any non-used code that is commented out as obsolete or unused?
-If yes, clean-up those.
+	- Has un-used code been removed (e.g., unused functions and commented-out lines)?

 ```python